Algarve-Tourist.com

 Praia do Vale de Centeanes beach

-1) Praia da Marinha – One of the best beaches of Portugal, turquoise water, rock pools and a double sea arch
+1) Praia da Marinha – One of the best beaches of Portugal, turquoise water, rock pools and a double sea arch.

 Praia da Marinha beach

-1) Praia da Angrinha 2) Praia Grande 3) Praia do Pintadinho 4) Praia do Molhe 5) Praia do Torrado (part of Caneiros beach) 6) Praia dos Caneiros 7) Praia da Afurada (inaccessible) 8) Praia do Paraíso 9) Praia de Carvoeiro 10) Praia de Vale Covo 11) Praia do Vale de Centeanes 12) Praia do Carvalho 13) Praia de Benagil 14) Benagil cave beach (boat needed) 15) Praia da Corredoura (inaccessible) 16) Praia da Marinha
+legend: 1) Praia da Angrinha 2) Praia Grande 3) Praia do Pintadinho 4) Praia do Molhe 5) Praia do Torrado (part of Caneiros beach) 6) Praia dos Caneiros 7) Praia da Afurada (inaccessible) 8) Praia do Paraíso 9) Praia de Carvoeiro 10) Praia de Vale Covo 11) Praia do Vale de Centeanes 12) Praia do Carvalho 13) Praia de Benagil 14) Benagil cave beach (boat needed) 15) Praia da Corredoura (inaccessible) 16) Praia da Marinha

 Where to go for a day on the beach?